 How much does a Nurse Practitioner - Psychiatric earn in the United States?
-The average Nurse Practitioner - Psychiatric salary in the United States is $103,191 as of December 28, 2018, but the range typically falls between $92,246 and $113,179.
+The average Nurse Practitioner - Psychiatric salary in the United States is $103,602 as of February 28, 2019, but the range typically falls between $92,623 and $113,634.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.